Atrix256/FalcorPathTracer/readme.md

 * mitsuba xml file format: https://mynameismjp.wordpress.com/2015/04/04/mitsuba-quick-start-guide/

 ## TODOs

+* may need an option to sample a fixed number of lights maximum per frame.

+* make the generation source code file into a project even though it's barely worth doing so - don't want to waste the effort of having created it
+ * sandbox.cpp

+* for randomly colored lights, maybe pick a normalized color, and then pick an intensity to multiply it by?

+* may want to try even a simple / lame tone mapping to see if it makes the lights not show up as white.

+* NaN's are being generated! need to make it so content can't cause NaNs to be generated!

+* have starting camera settings be per scene, and set them to their defaults when switching scenes.
+ * position & orientation.
+ * not sure about DOF settings etc.

 * make a different scene that is larger and has small bright light sources in the background